 Massage & dermal activation

+Regular dermal activation and massages are important to incorporate when looking for how to improve circulation.
 A study from the University of Illinois Chicago showed that massage therapy improves circulation.
 While exercise packs a better circulation punch, adding massages to your weekly or monthly schedule can help reduce stress and get nutrients flowing.
 Some of the most effective massages are effleurage, wringing, and lymphatic drainages for improving circulation.

 Dry brushing skin has also become a popular method for removing dead skin cells and improving circulation.
 According to Dr. Shilpi Khetarpal of the Cleveland Clinic, "Dry brushing unclogs pores in the exfoliation process.
 It also helps detoxify your skin by increasing blood circulation and promoting lymph flow/drainage."